Getting Pregnant in Your 40s or 50s (2022)

 In general, the overall birth rate per embryo transfer in women using IVF in their early 40s is approximately 25 – 35%.
 However, a procedure called preimplantation genetic screening (PGS) allows the detection and transfer of chromosomally normal embryo bringing birth rates above 65% per embryo transfer.
 PGS technology is over 97% accurate and is the only way to know if the egg was of good quality.

-As discussed in a previous blog, the intrauterine environment likely plays a role in fetal development and childhood health.
+As discussed in our egg donation epigenetics blog, the intrauterine environment likely plays a role in fetal development and childhood health.
 There is now strong evidence that birth mothers who live with good dietary habits and minimal stress affect their baby’s brain development and metabolic health in a positive way.
 Our surrogates are thoroughly screened and interviewed to ensure that they are physically, mentally, and emotionally healthy enough to be surrogates.
 Whether the woman is carrying an embryo created from her own egg, using a donor egg, or using a surrogate, pre-pregnancy planning and proper attention to good health during pregnancy are critically important to fetal and early childhood development.

 As you now know, science has given women in their 40s and 50s several different ways to have a child.
 However, a certain stigma can still sometimes be attached to being an older mother.
 There has been much debate about the psychological effect of older parents on donor egg babies.
 The consistent finding is that loving parents lead to emotionally happy and adjusted children, despite occasional societal bias.
 Older parents have the resources, wisdom and even patience that come with age and can better equip you to handle all of the challenges parenthood has to offer.